fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 expanded, and uses have increased.
 We have also seem much more widespread use of FEC that that allows high packet loss rate with no impact on the end user perception of media quality.
-In WebRC there applications ushc as file sharing and background P2P backup that form data channel connecting using ICE with no human interaction.
-ICE in pratical usage has expanded beyond a tool for IP phones to the preferred tool on the internet for setting up end to end connection.
+In WebRC there applications such as file sharing and background P2P backup that form data channel connecting using ICE with no human interaction.
+ICE in practical usage has expanded beyond a tool for IP phones to the preferred tool on the internet for setting up end to end connection.